This page is a labor of love, dedicated to Belka, Valeska

 ----Zinc and Copper---Lack of zinc can cause infectious dermatitis especially in puppies.
 Zinc and copper have an inter-relationship, and both should be supplemented together.
 Beef tongue is high in zinc.
 Chicken is low in zinc and copper.

 ----Kelp (iodine, microminerals)---1 tspn ~ 4 grams.
 1/2 tspn per day for a 60 to 90 pound dog.
 Supplies iodine, calcium, magnesium, and trace elements, improves pigmentation.
-Though useful, do not count on kelp and alfalfa alone to supply an adaquate amount of all trace minerals.
-Also, it is possible to give excess iodine using kelp, which can affect the thyroid gland.
+Though useful, do not count on kelp and alfalfa alone to supply an adaquate amount of trace minerals.
+Also, it is possible to give excess iodine using kelp, which can adversely affect the thyroid gland.

 ----Alfalfa leaf meal (microminerals)---Supplies many vitamins and minerals, complimentary to the ones in kelp.
 1 tsn ~ 2 grams.
 1 tspn per day for a 60 to 90 pound dog.
 Though useful, do not count on alfalfa and kelp alone to supply an adaquate amount of all trace minerals.